 - You might try fighting armoured vehicles with armoured vehicles.

-- Standard Cannon tanks have limited effectiveness against Cyberdiscs (midway between Heavy Rockets and HC-AP), but have the ammo to keep slugging away for a relatively long time.
+- Standard Cannon tanks have limited effectiveness against Cyberdiscs (midway between Heavy Rockets and HC-AP), but have the ammo to keep slugging away for a relatively long time, if they can avoid being reduced to slag themselves.

 - Rocket-armed tanks are initally more effective, but very soon run out of ammo.
-And 4 soldiers with Rocket launchers are about 4 times as destructive as the Rocket tank (though with limited ammo the soldiers will likely run out of ammo twice as quickly even than the tank).
+And 4 soldiers with Rocket launchers are about 4 times as destructive as the Rocket tank (though with limited ammo the soldiers will likely run out of ammo twice as fast as the tank).

 - Laser tanks are even better - but 4 soldiers with Laser Rifles are about 3 times as destructive as one Laser tank.